 "I arrived in Rome by train in 1938," said Fellini.
 "A city that one has dreamed of and hoped to see for years and years is always different from the image one has formed of it.
 What impressed me most, then, was the climate, the heat, the slow pace of the walkers, their black and fleeting eyes, the hoarse voices, the dialect, the children in the streets (...)
 Rome appeared to me as the Mediterranean city par excellence, as a true mother, unaligned, lavishing her affection, showing that severity and that familiarity that only a mother can manifest at the same time".

-But Fellini did not miss the deepest features of Rome even then, when he was so young.
+But Fellini did not miss the deepest features of Rome even then when he was so young.
 "The life of a metropolis is defined above all by who lives there.
 Here a constant expression prevails on everyone's face, as visible as a freckle: doubt.
-It deforms the lips and makes the looks heavier, which it turns into cunning and malicious.
-In Rome, scepticism is a doctrine in itself, an attitude that does not need to be learned.
+It deforms the lips and makes them look heavier, which turns into cunning and malicious.
+In Rome, skepticism is a doctrine in itself, an attitude that does not need to be learned.
 The Roman is born skeptical, as others are born brown or blond.
 Children themselves are skeptical.
 The air they breathe, the milk they suck, the high walls oozing with dirt that accompany them even to school, engender in them profound doubts that penetrate their souls and mark their faces from the most tender age.

 The most famous episode of La dolce vita is still that of the Trevi Fountain, with Mastroianni and Anita Ekberg immersed in those baptismal waters.
 And there is a reason why - because of its beauty, its tenderness, its poetry - those few minutes have transcended the film itself, becoming autonomous.
 But beyond the tragic episode of Steiner (Alain Cuny), which marks a before and after in Marcello's relationship with himself (because it was in this man who takes his own life that he saw a model, a path to follow, moving away from the journalism of banalities to the writing of a novel), there are other chapters of his Way of the Cross that are nevertheless more dazzling today.